Christmas Sugar Cookies

 How to Make the Best Christmas Cut-Out Cookies

-Add the egg and vanilla: Crack in 1 egg and pour in 1 teaspoon of vanilla extract.
-Continue beating for another 1–2 minutes until everything is fully combined and smooth.
+2. Add the egg and vanilla extract to the bowl and beat for another 1 to 2 minutes, until everything is fully combined and smooth.

 Creamed butter and sugar mixture in a stainless steel mixing bowl.